DKISTDC/dkist/docs/tutorial/6_downloading_data.md

 This will iterate over the results and download each dataset in turn, with a progress bar for each.

 Of course, if this is a dataset you already know you will want to download all of - for example if it's your own observation - then you may not need to find it through Fido first.
-Fortunately, `transfer_complete_datasets()`, also lets you specify a dataset or datasets for which to download all files, by passing the dataset IDs.
+Fortunately, `transfer_complete_datasets()`, also lets you specify which datasets to download, by passing one or more dataset IDs.

 ```{code-cell} ipython3
 :tags: [skip-execution]